flashbots/flashbots-images/README.md

 ## Base image
 Located in `mkosi.images/base` is the base intermediate image that is shared between all downstream images.

 This image builds a custom Linux kernel with configuration and patches overrides.
-We build two flavors of the same kernel: for the cloud and bare-metal.
-It uses `linux-config` Debian package for the base kernel configuration: `config.amd64_none_cloud-amd64` for the cloud version and `config.amd64_none_amd64` for bare metal.
+The kernel uses `linux-config` Debian package for the base kernel configuration: (`config.amd64_none_cloud-amd64` configuration file)

 We further tweak the base config by disabling unnecessary modules/drivers (see `kernel/configs`).
 All the configuration fragments are merged and applied on top the default configuration.